 This device should be able to draw energy from different sources like heat, light, or movement.
 It should also be self-sustaining without relying on traditional batteries.

-This is an interesting project idea for schools and high school students who are thinking of sustainable energy solutions.
+This is a great project idea for schools and high school students who are thinking of sustainable energy solutions.

 What You'll Need: